-With big dreams and so little time, developing effective habits can put you ahead of the game with little effort.
-Here are seven helpful new habits that will give you a killer return on investment on the business of YOU.
+With big dreams and so little time, developing effective new habits can put you ahead of the game with little effort.

 7 New Habits To Take You Further

 These are new habits you can start implementing today.

 This is listed first because you can begin the process and instantly see/feel the results.

 Every time you see clutter, you spend energy thinking about cleaning it up.

 You’re moving through your space inefficiently and not enjoying your home like a true sanctuary.

 Instead, take a few extra moments to put things away where they belong once you come home.

 Do this daily rather than letting things build up, calling for a big clean-up session each week or month.